Updated September 2019

 After hot summer days, we’re all looking forward to the cooler breezes of fall, especially getting outside and exploring the countryside.
 Many families gear up to go apple-picking, to play fall games, or to snag pumpkins on a hayride.

-Apple Hill Orchard, Mansfield: apples, cider pressing, wagon rides, lots of animals, pumpkins and peaches, baked goods.
+Apple Hill Orchard, Mansfield: 30 varieties of apples, cider pressing, hayrides, lots of animals, pumpkins, baked goods.

-Circle S Farms, Grove City: Fall Fun Days with farm animals, corn and sunflower mazes, pumpkin picking, hayrides, and tractors.
+Circle S Farms, Grove City: Fall Fun Days with farm animals, corn and sunflower mazes, pumpkin picking, hayrides.
+Bakery offering sweet treats, apple cider, coffee and hot chocolate.

-Jacquemin Farms, Plain City: pumpkin-picking, hayrides, donuts and cider in the barn, and the big Kiddie Playland with mazes and bouncy houses.
+Jacquemin Farms, Plain City: pumpkin picking, hayrides, donuts and cider in the barn.

-Lawrence Orchards, Marion: pick your own apples and peaches, cider, corn, squash, pumpkins, horseradish, and eventually Christmas trees!
+Lawrence Orchards, Marion: pick your own apples, corn, squash, pumpkins, horseradish, cider and eventually Christmas trees!

-Legend Hills Orchard, Utica: apples, peaches, cider, corn, cherries, maple syrup, and beef jerky.
+Legend Hills Orchard, Utica: apples, peaches, cider, corn, cherries, maple syrup, cheese and beef jerky.

-Ochs Fruit Farm, Lancaster: apples, plums, pears, tomatoes, onions, squash, peppers, cucumbers, and apple cider slushies!
+Ochs Fruit Farm, Lancaster: apples, fresh cider, tomatoes, onions, squash, peppers, cucumbers and peaches.

 Schacht Farm Market, Canal Winchester: pick your own pumpkins, or buy cider, apples, corn, straw.